Brit milah: Metzitzah B'Peh (oral suction)

 Chaim Hezekiah Medini, after corresponding with the greatest Jewish sages of the generation, concluded the practice to be Halacha l'Moshe m'Sinai and elaborates on what prompted Moses Sofer to give the above ruling.
 He tells the story that a student of Moses Sofer, Lazar Horowitz, Chief Rabbi of Vienna at the time and author of the responsa Yad Elazer, needed the ruling because of a governmental attempt to ban circumcision completely if it included metztitzah b'peh.
 He therefore asked Sofer to give him permission to do brit milah without metzitzah b'peh.
 When he presented the defense in secular court, his testimony was erroneously recorded to mean that Sofer stated it as a general ruling.
 The Rabbinical Council of America (RCA), which claims to be the largest American organization of Orthodox rabbis, published an article by mohel Yehudi Pesach Shields in its summer 1972 issue of Tradition magazine, calling for the abandonment of Metzitzah b'peh.
 Since then the RCA has issued an opinion that advocates methods that do not involve contact between the mohel's mouth and the infant's genitals, such as the use of a sterile syringe, thereby eliminating the risk of infection.
 According to the first Ashkenazic Chief Rabbi of the State of Israel, metzitzah b'peh should not be performed, stating in a 1955 letter that "anyone who insists that metzitza must be done by mouth only, is in my opinion, mistaken and is leading others astray in a matter where there is a possibility of danger."

+The argument by some ultra-Orthodox Jewish sects that oral suction is a necessary part of Jewish ritual circumcision has been countered by citing the Jewish doctrine that preserving the life and health of a person is paramount above other rules, so that protecting newborns from the risk of infection overrides the need to observe ritual.